godarkrai/AOC-2021/README.md

 # Advent of Code 2021 Python Solutions

-This repo contains the as many solutions as I can do for Advent of Code 2021.
+This repo contains as many solutions as I can do for Advent of Code 2021.